alisina75/alisina75.github.io/_pages/about.md

 ---

 ## About Me
-I am Alisina Bayati, a passionate Ph.D. student in Mechanical Science and Engineering at the University of Illinois at Urbana-Champaign, deeply engaged in the exploration of dynamical systems modeling, control, and optimization.
-My academic journey, beginning with a Bachelor’s in Mechanical Engineering at Sharif University of Technology and advancing through a Master of Science in Mathematics, reflects my dedication to leveraging mathematical principles for engineering innovations.
-For a detailed view of my work and projects, please find my CV [here](https://alisina75.github.io/files/CV.pdf) and a brief overview of my projects [here](https://alisina75.github.io/projects/).
+I am Alisina Bayati, currently pursuing a Ph.D. in Mechanical Science and Engineering at the University of Illinois at Urbana-Champaign.
+My academic and research journey, beginning at Sharif University of Technology in Mechanical Engineering and extending into a Master of Science in Mathematics, is driven by a profound passion for dynamical systems modeling, control, and optimization.
+These pursuits embody my dedication to leveraging mathematical principles to tackle engineering challenges.
+For a detailed overview of my academic and professional journey, please find my CV [here](https://alisina75.github.io/files/CV.pdf).
+Additionally, a brief overview of my projects is available [here](https://alisina75.github.io/files/Projects.pdf).

+In recent explorations, I've developed a keen interest in the intersection of machine learning and dynamical systems.
+This includes efforts to understand and incorporate the intrinsic properties of dynamical systems—such as governing equations, symmetries, and invariances—into machine learning models.
+My goal is to enhance the predictive capabilities of these models by integrating fundamental physical principles into the learning process.